It has been an exciting year for new economic thinking.

 Following the Berlin conference, INET opened its research center on Imperfect Knowledge Economics (IKE).
 Headed by Roman Frydman, the IKE center will help ensure that these vital new economic ideas gain traction in the economic debate and continue to be a vital part of the discussion.

 Beyond the Berlin plenary and False Dichotomies conferences, INET also hosted some important smaller events and public conversations in 2012.
 On October 23,INET co-sponsored a Conversation on the Economy that featured Nobel laureates Joseph Stiglitz and Paul Krugman.
 INET also established an innovative new discussion series with Union Theological Seminary in New York called “Economics and Theology.”
 The series features prominent economists in debates with leading theologians.
-The initial events included a roundtable with Joseph Stiglitz as well as Nobel laureate George Akerlof in conversation with the renowned philosopher and theologian Cornel West.
 More exciting events are planned for 2013, with Jeff Sachs on March 6th and Nobel laureate Amartya Sen scheduled for April 24th.

 INET also has continued to have an impact on the broader global economic conversation.
 In Europe, the INET Council on the Euro Zone Crisis (ICEC), made up leading European economists, issued a report that identified the core issues in the euro crisis and called for collective action.
 The report gained significant attention in European media and in policy circles, as a party in the German Reichstag called for German leaders to consider the conclusions in the ICEC proposal.